divo/ddmmyyyy/dayTemplate.md

 This is prime time for most people’s focus – capitalize on it.
 Tackle your most mentally demanding or high-priority programming tasks first while your mind is fresh.
 Minimize distractions: close email, put your phone on do-not-disturb, and consider using a site blocker to prevent rabbit-holes with your “broad range of interests” during focus time.
 Work in a quiet environment or use noise-cancelling headphones if needed.
 You have caffeine on board (your first cup of coffee now), and after a good night’s rest, you can achieve a lot in these two hours.
 - High priority task
 - Do not disturb is on
+- Plan out your day if you failed too last night
+- Plan tasks for the evening; A project you are excitied about, a book to read and a backup activity if energy is low

 # Short break
 09:00 - 9:10